Chapin Hall (institute)

-Chapin Hall at the University of Chicago is a policy research institution at the University of Chicago that focuses on child welfare and family well-being.
+Chapin Hall is a policy research institution in Chicago that focuses on child welfare and family well-being.
 Chapin Hall is funded through social service systems, foundations, and non-profit organizations.
 The organization's focus areas include child welfare and foster care systems, youth homelessness, and community capacity to support children, youth, and families (including early childhood initiatives, home visitation and maltreatment prevention, juvenile justice, and school systems).
-Chapin Hall is an affiliated research center of the University of Chicago.

 History

-Chapin Hall at the University of Chicago was founded in 1860 as the Chicago Nursery and Half-Orphan Asylum.
+Chapin Hall was founded in 1860 as the Chicago Nursery and Half-Orphan Asylum.
 In addition to housing orphans and other dependent children, the Asylum provided day care services for working mothers.

 In 1931, the Chicago Nursery and Half-Orphan Asylum moved into a building at 2800 West Foster Avenue.
 After the move, the organization became known by the name of that building, Chapin Hall Center for Children.

 By the 1960s and 70s, Chapin Hall Center for Children was financially dependent on state money.
 During the 70s and 80s, national public policy shifted to fund institutional care for only "severely disturbed children."
 As a result of dwindling support, in 1984, Chapin Hall Center for Children decided to close its residential care program.

 The following year, Chapin Hall Center for Children was re-opened as a policy research center affiliated with the University of Chicago.
 The goal of the newly formed organization was to conduct research about child welfare and well-being, in alignment with its history as a residential care facility.
 Harold A. Richman was the first executive director of the research center and held that role through 2008.